 4. Sling TV.

 Sling TV is a service that starts at just $20 per month.
 It allows the user to have 30 channels (at that $20 price, more at higher tiers).
+So if you’re afraid of losing your channels when you’re thinking of getting rid of cable, this is a great option for you!

 So, if you love flipping channels and don’t want to give up watching your shows in real time, then Sling TV might be the perfect solution to help you get rid of your cable.